 - Charging Port: Micro USB

-No specs were given on the impedance and sensitivity… I am guessing it’s so bad they don’t even want to show it.
+No specs were given on the drivers, impedance, and sensitivity… I am guessing it’s so bad they don’t even want to show it.

 - Decent build quality.